uzair9/mad-birds/README.md

 # Mad Birds &mdash; A 2D Unity & C# Game

+## Project Overview
 Mad Birds is yet another 2D Unity & C# game that I have created to polish my game development skills.
 It took me ~10 days to learn and implement all the skills required to create this game.
 However, I did not design the UI art work used in the game.
 It was obtained from the [Game Courses](https://game.courses/birds) Website.

 ## Project Timeline & Teaching Credits

-It took me around ~7 days to learn the basics of the Unity engine and C# scripting from this amazing YouTube tutorial: [How to Make a Game - Unity Beginner Tutorial - New Version!](https://www.youtube.com/watch?v=Lu76c85LhGY) This excellent course taught me a LOT about Unity & C# basics for 2D game development.
+It took me around ~10 days to learn the basics of the Unity engine and C# scripting from this amazing YouTube tutorial: [How to Make a Game - Unity Beginner Tutorial - New Version!](https://www.youtube.com/watch?v=Lu76c85LhGY) This excellent course taught me a LOT about Unity & C# basics for 2D game development.
 As I created the game, I also kept on documenting my notes in this file.
 <br>
 Go on!
 Have a look at my notes yourself!

 ## Learning Notes
 While working on this app, I learnt the following techniques of C# and Unity engine.
 These are just my personal notes; they are there for me to come back to for revision purposes.
 However, you are more than welcome too to give my notes a go!

 - **Sprite Tiling:** This is like the `background-repeat: 'repeat';` property of CSS.
 Using sprite tiling, we can repeat the background without having to copy-paste our sprites again and again.
 For this, we select the `Draw Mode` to `Tile` in our Sprite Renderer component of the bird object.
 Afterwards, by switching to the `Rect Mode`, we can drag and repeat the background easily.